Airfield Information for pilots

 Caution: 23 runs uphill with a significant upwards slope to the fence.

-Runway 05: Runs downhill and popular with taildraggers and weightshifts in NW winds.
+Runway 05: Runs downhill and popular with taildraggers and weightshifts in NE winds.

 Caution: If landing, beware of fence at threshold and downhill slope.